Arun Lakra has three jobs. Writer. Doctor. Father. He hoped one of them would be easy. (He was wrong.)

 In the world of film, his feature film script, Voices, won the Praxis Screenplay Competition.
 This script has been optioned, has received development funding from Telefilm Canada and Movie Central, and is presently in development.
 His animated music video, Must Sell Screenplay! - written and directed by Arun - won the Best Music Video Award at the 2015 Toronto Independent Film Festival, was shortlisted for Best Music Video at the 2015 Orlando Film Festival, and was invited to the 2016 Pasadena International Film Festival.

 For years, Arun has aspired to shoot a film.
-He is currently finishing post-production on a short film, Probability, based on his play, Sequence.
+He recently wrote and directed a short film, Probability, based on his play, Sequence.

 Arun has also written a book on laser eye surgery, a supernatural thriller screenplay, a song to protest the demotion of Pluto (unsuccessful), a heartfelt ballad about puke, two goofy hockey-themed youtube videos (Hey There Iginla, The Lockout Song), a line of misunderstood t-shirts, and his share of illegible prescriptions.